 Does your café have excellent coffee?
 Great baristas?
 Is it a welcoming space where people like to meet?
-Managing a successful coffee shop means keeping track of a lot of different elements.
+Managing a successful and efficient coffee shop means keeping track of a lot of different elements.
 And there’s always room for improvement.

 By evaluating some key areas of your café, you can improve your financial efficiency and potentially increase profits.
 Read on for some tips.

 Lee este artículo en español Cómo Mejorar la Eficiencia Económica de tu Tienda de Café

 Working from a café.
 Credit: Fernando Pocasangre